nellymaw/pilates-4-life/README.md

 ![Success page](https://github.com/nellymaw/pilates-4-life/blob/main/readmeContent/success.png)

-3. Brief history and benefits of pilates can be found in the main page.
+3. Brief history and benefits of pilates can be found in the main page, to go to a specific one, either pilates or history, click on the deired section button found on the nav bar.

 ![Pilates Section](https://github.com/nellymaw/pilates-4-life/blob/main/readmeContent/pilatesSection.png)